Straitway Truth Ministries

-Straitway Truth Ministries, also known as Straitway Truth Ministry and Straitway Ministries, is a Black Hebrew Israelites religious group based in Lafayette, Tennessee that preaches biblical literalism.
-Led by Charles Dowell, Straitway describes itself as "a nation of Hebrew Israelites who are commandment keepers; obedient to Yah (God) & our savior, Jesus the Christ."
+Straitway Truth Ministries, also known as Straitway Truth Ministry, Straitway Ministries, and Straitway, is a Hebrew Israelite organization based near Lafayette, Tennessee that preaches biblical literalism.
+Led by Charles Dowell Jr., Straitway describes itself as "a nation of Hebrew Israelites who are commandment keepers; obedient to Yah (God) & our savior, Jesus the Christ."

 Straitway operates around a dozen chapters around the United States and encourages members to live together in isolated communities.
 The group has been accused of being a cult and has faced allegations of abuse and financial exploitation.

 Straitway counts several former professional American football players, including former National Football League Pro Bowl selections Daniel Muir, Kabeer Gbaja-Biamila and Robert Mathis, as members.